iainmuir6/Financial-Data-Analysis-Dashboard/README.md

            ).json()
 ```

-Dashboard is solely programmed and maintained by **Iain A. Muir**; he is currently a third-year student at the
+Dashboard is solely programmed and maintained by **Iain A. Muir**; he is currently a fourth-year student at the
 University of Virginia studying Finance and Information Technology.
 * LinkedIn: [Iain Muir](https://www.linkedin.com/in/iain-muir-b37718164/)
 * Email: iam9ez@virginia.edu